JakeCardillo/Homepage/HW8/README.md

 Some content in this file and script.js has been adapted from w3 schools examples and examples from the jQuery wiki

+I used a homework extension token for this assignment.

 Site is available here: https://jakecardillo.github.io/Homepage/HW8/scrabble.html
 Repository: https://github.com/JakeCardillo/Homepage/tree/gh-pages/HW8